Carlodaviddd/final-project/README.md

 - Lightweight and easy to understand

 ## How to See It
-1. Clone this repository
+1. Download or Clone this repository.
-2. Open `index.html` in your browser.
+2. Open the `index.html` file in Visual Studio Code.
+3. Use Live Server extension in VS Code to see the project in your browser.